ZMiles03/CS-210/README.md

 How did you make this program maintainable, readable, and adaptable?
 Following standards was the first way I made this program maintainable, readable, and adaptable.
 Outside of this the next way I made this program maintainable was the overall layout of the program.

+# CS-250
+SNHU Computer Science 250

+How do i interpret user needs and implement them into a program?
+How does creating "User Stories" help with this?
+User Stories helps developers learn what the user is requesting when it comes to specific features of a program.
+It specifically helps the developers identify any specific feature that might be missing that a user can think of that the developer may not.

+How do i approach developing programs?
+What Agile process do I hope to incorporate into my future development work?
+When it comes to developing programs, I like to work in sections, making sure the section I am working on is functional before moving onto another unless required for integration into eachother.
+The biggest process within Agile that I hope to integrate is the overall flexibility and adaptation aspects.

+What does it mean to be a good team member in software development?
+A good team member can involve multiple aspects regardless of if it is software development or a simple cashiering job, with the primary aspect is communication with team members and making sure you can pull your own weight without slowing everyone else down.